webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

   - ![multi-level index](img/multi-level_index.PNG)
 - **fan-out**
   - The number of index entries per block is called the fan-out of a multi-level index.
-- **branch**
-  - Each path from the top-level block to a bottom-level block is called a branch.
-- **balanced / imbalanced**
-  - Multi-level indexes are called balanced when all branches are the same length and imbalanced when branches are different lengths.
-- **B+tree**
-  - B+tree.
-All indexed values appear in the bottom level.
-Pointers to table blocks appear only in the bottom level.
-Since some indexed values also appear in higher levels, values are occasionally repeated in the index.
-- **B-tree**
-  - B-tree.
-If an indexed value appears in a higher level, the value is not repeated at lower levels.
-Instead, a pointer to the corresponding table block appears in the higher level along with the value.

 ## 5.5 Other indexes